seblefevre/testerman/docs/plugins/SeleniumFormatter.rst

 The Testerman ATS Formatter let's you export your recorded interactions directly to a Testerman test script (\*.ats).
-The generated code will use the ProbeSelenium to control the browser.
+The generated code will use the :doc:`autogen/ProbeSelenium` to control the browser.

 Install
 ~~~~~~~